siavava/portfolio/content/projects/trivial/50-modules.md

   - "C"
   - "Linux"
   - "Data Structures"
+summary: |-
-summary: "Four reusable C modules — a bag, a counter set, a set, and a hashtable — where the hashtable is an array of sets that chains collisions for expected constant-time lookup."
+  Four reusable C modules — a bag, a counter set, a set, and a hashtable — where the hashtable is an array of sets that chains collisions for expected constant-time lookup.
 references:
   - https://notes.amittai.studio/algorithms/data-structures/hash-tables
 ---